Green County, Wisconsin: Politics

 Until the 1992 presidential election, Green County voters primarily backed the Republican Party nominee in national elections.
-Before that, the only times they failed to win the county were in the midst of a divided party vote in 1912, the presence of Wisconsinite Robert La Follette on the ballot in 1924, and national Democratic Party landslides in 1932, 1936, and 1964.
-Since 1992, the county has backed the Democratic nominee in every presidential election, though their margins of victory have often been narrow.
+Before that, the only times the GOP failed to win the county were in the midst of a divided party vote in 1912; the presence of Wisconsinite Robert La Follette on the ballot in 1924; and national Democratic Party landslides in 1932, 1936, and 1964.

+Since 1992, the county has backed the Democratic nominee in every presidential election, although their margins of victory have often been narrow.
 In 2024, Kamala Harris won the county by 60 votes, the closest presidential election there since George H. W. Bush carried it in 1988.